Wall High School (New Jersey): Controversy

 In 2015, former district superintendent James Habel was sentenced to five years in prison, forfeiture of his pension and the loss of his ability to work in a public sector job in the state, after his conviction on charges of official misconduct.
 Habel earned nearly $300,000 a year in salary and benefits, but took more than 100 vacation days that he didn't report so that he could cash out an extra $85,000 for the unused vacation time.
 The judge rejected Habel's attorney's requests for leniency, saying that Habel's actions were a prime example of "greed".

 The school found itself in the middle of a national controversy when high school yearbooks were distributed to students at the end of the 2016–17 school year.
 In two instances, students wearing political campaign apparel bearing the name Trump had the logos airbrushed out of their student photos.
 A third student included a Trump quote in her yearbook profile, which was also omitted from final publication.
 Students noted that political apparel for other politicians (Reagan-Bush and Barack Obama) were included in the current and past yearbooks.
 The school district suspended the teacher who oversaw the yearbook, pending a formal investigation.

 The school suspended a scheduled playoff game in November 2021 after players on the football team were involved in a bullying incident in which a player on the team was sexually assaulted as part of a hazing-like ritual.

 Administration

-The acting principal is Kevin Davis.
-His core administration team includes the assistant principal.
+The principal is Kevin Davis.
+His core administration team includes two assistant principals.